 The Great Western Greenway, in County Mayo, is a 42km trail that follows the route of the now defunct Achill to Westport railway line and offers breath-taking views of Clew Bay and its surrounding landscape.
 First opened in 2010, the route is popular with tourists.
 Thousands of visitors, both international and domestic, travel west to walk or cycle the trail.

 The Great Western Greenway is divided into three sections (see below), and can be completed in sections or as one whole cycle or walk.
 We recommend starting the trail from Achill and finishing in Westport, as the trail is easier from the start, however, the Greenway can be completed in either direction.

 - Newport to Westport

-The gateway to West Limerick, the Great Southern Trail is a 40km off-road cycling and walking trail which gives you the opportunity to explore quaint towns and villages including Rathkeale, Ardagh, Newcastle West, Templeglantine and Abbeyfeale.
+The gateway to West Limerick, the Limerick Greenway, is a 40km off-road cycling and walking trail which gives you the opportunity to explore quaint towns and villages including Rathkeale, Ardagh, Newcastle West, Templeglantine, and Abbeyfeale.
 Starting in Rathkeale, cyclists or walkers travel westward through the town towards Ardagh.

-On route you’ll cross over five beautiful cut-stone bridges and enjoy pleasant views of the surrounding farmland.
-Once past Ardagh cyclists or walkers will be on en-route to Newcastle West, were the most challenging part of the route occurs.
+On route, you’ll cross over five beautiful cut-stone bridges and enjoy pleasant views of the surrounding farmland.
+Once past Ardagh, cyclists or walkers will be on route to Newcastle West, where the most challenging part of the route occurs.

 Once you reach Abbeyfeale, you’ll be able to rest and enjoy a well-deserved break and refreshments.